exponea/exponea-ios-sdk/Documentation/in-app-content-blocks.md

 content:
   excerpt: >-
-    Display native in-app content blocks based on definitions set up in Engagement using the iOS SDK
+    Display native in-app content blocks based on definitions set up in Marketing using the iOS SDK
 ---

 In-app content blocks provide a way to display campaigns within your mobile applications that seamlessly blend with the overall app design.
 Unlike [In-app messages for iOS SDK](https://documentation.bloomreach.com/engagement/docs/ios-sdk-in-app-messages) that appear as overlays or pop-ups demanding immediate attention, in-app content blocks display inline with the app's existing content.